 Lakes Entrance didn’t have as many outdoor dining areas as I expected, with many cafes and restaurants fully enclosed, particularly along the Esplanade.
 However, there are still multiple dog-friendly options around town.

 Head to the Lakes Boatshed Cafe, on Marine Parade opposite the North Arm.
 There’s a large outdoor deck area that’s dog-friendly.
 The cafe is open daily from 8am to 2:3pm for both breakfast and lunch, or just a coffee or milkshake.

 Alternatively, on Friday and Saturday head to Red Bluff Brewers, just east of town.
 We missed visiting as we visited Lakes Entrance mid-week, but I’ve heard great things about the burgers and fish tacos served up by the resident food trucks, plus their great range of beers.
 Double check their hours before visiting, plus the latest food trucks.

 Dog-Friendly Accommodation in Lakes Entrance

 During our visit to Lakes Entrance we stayed at the Prime Pet-Friendly Tourist Park.
 This small family-run park is just a short walk from the waterfront, and is pet-friendly year round.

-If you’re after a luxurious stay for a large group, another fabulous option is Country House Retreat.
+A fabulous option for a luxurious stay for a large group is Country House Retreat.
 This four-bedroom farmhouse 10 minutes west of Lakes Entrance can sleep up to 10, and includes an outdoor entertaining area and hot tub.
 Well-behaved pets are allowed year-round, including inside, except in bedrooms.
 The property is securely fenced and includes a wire/chain run.

 12 thoughts on “Dog-Friendly Lakes Entrance, VIC: Visiting with a Dog”

 I’m the owner of Echo Beach Tourist Park in Lakes Entrance we are pet friendly also with